SM 100D Fundamentals of College Mathematics

 3 credits (AS)

 This course is an introduction to calculus with an exploration of the properties of relations and functions, limits and continuity, derivatives, related rates and other applications of the derivative.
 Students will also be introduced to Integral calculus.
-Prerequisite: SM 165 Pre-Calculus or equivalent, or permission of the instructor.

 SM 266 Calculus II